-Enter Proof of Stake.
+Enter proof of stake.
 The main idea is that participants can lock coins (their “stake”), and at particular intervals, the protocol randomly assigns the right to one of them to validate the next block.
 Typically, the probability of being chosen is proportional to the amount of coins – the more coins locked up, the higher the chances.

 DPoS allows users to commit their coin balances as votes, where voting power is proportional to the number of coins held.
 These votes are then used to elect a number of delegates who manage the blockchain on behalf of their voters, ensuring security and consensus.
-Typically, the staking rewards are distributed to these elected delegates, who then distribute part of the rewards to their electors proportionally to their individual contributions.
+Typically, the staking rewards are distributed to these elected delegates, who then redistribute part of the rewards to their electors proportionally to their individual contributions.

 The DPoS model allows for consensus to be achieved with a lower number of validating nodes.
 As such, it tends to enhance network performance.
 On the other hand, it may also result in a lower degree of decentralization as the network relies on a small, select group of validating nodes.
 These validating nodes handle the operations and overall governance of the blockchain.
 They participate in the processes of reaching consensus and defining key governance parameters.

 This allows for blocks to be produced without relying on specialized mining hardware, such as ASICs.
 While ASIC mining requires a significant investment in hardware, staking requires a direct investment in the cryptocurrency itself.
 So, instead of competing for the next block with computational work, PoS validators are selected based on the number of coins they are staking.
 The “stake” (the coin holding) is what incentivizes validators to maintain network security.
-If they fail to do that, their entire stake might be at risk
+If they fail to do that, their entire stake might be at risk.

-While each Proof of Stake blockchain has its particular staking currency, some networks adopt a two-token system where the rewards are paid in a second token.
+While each proof-of-stake blockchain has its particular staking currency, some networks adopt a two-token system where the rewards are paid in a second token.

 On a very practical level, staking just means keeping funds in a suitable wallet.
 This enables essentially anyone to perform various network functions in return for staking rewards.
 It may also include adding funds to a staking pool, which we’ll cover shortly.